 Press the HOLD button on the shift lever console to turn on hold mode.
 Press the button again to turn off hold mode, and return to normal automatic transaxle operation.

-While on, the HOLD light on the secondary information center will light up.
-See Hold Mode Light on page 3-34.
+For the Hatchback, the HOLD light will light up on the secondary information center.
+For the Sedan, the HOLD light will light up on the instrument panel cluster.
+See Hold Mode Light on page 181.